 - 1. An implementing provider keeps reporting each URP within 5 days right up until the point that the restrictive practice is authorised. - 2.
 Restrictive practices can only be authorised for a maximum of 12 months. - 3.
 The panel specifies the length of time for which the authorisation applies as part of the conditions of authorisation.
 Once the agreed authorisation period has expired, the restrictive practice becomes a URP again. - 4.
 As best practice, in circumstances where multiple providers will be implementing the restrictive practice(s) captured in a BSP for one individual, the providers should come together to contribute to the Quality Assurance Panel process outcome. - 5.
-Prohibited practices will not be authorised.
+Prohibited practices will not be authorised and can never be used in an NDIS service or support.